bensampson5/libsv/docs/source/contributing.rst

 .. _setting_up_developers_environment

-Setting up the LibSV developer's environment
+Setting Up the LibSV Developer's Environment
 --------------------------------------------

 For anything beyond feature requests, reporting bugs, or very simple fixes, it is *strongly* recommended to setup the LibSV